UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Athletic and Recreation Programs – The university will not restrict a student from participating in intercollegiate athletics, intramurals, or recreational sports unless the student poses a direct threat of infection to others.

-Residential Housing - The university will not restrict students with HIV from university housing.
-Housing and Residential Life staff will not disclose this information without the student’s prior written consent, and will make decisions regarding an HIV-infected student on an individual basis.
-A student with HIV infection who may require an accommodation in university housing should follow the procedures outlined in Requests for University Housing Accommodations Based on Disability-Related Needs.
+Residential Housing – The university will not restrict students with HIV from university housing.
+Department of Housing and Residential Life staff will not disclose this information without the student’s prior written consent and will make decisions regarding an HIV-infected student on an individual basis.
+A student with HIV infection who may require an accommodation in university housing should follow the procedures outlined in Procedures for Housing Requests Based on Disability Related Needs.

 Mandatory HIV Testing – The university will not undertake any programs that require mandatory testing of students or employees except as provided by law.

-Laws Protecting Persons with HIV/AIDS - Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act protect persons with disabilities, including those infected with HIV, from discrimination and harassment.
-Employees and students who discriminate on an illegal basis are subject to disciplinary sanctions as provided by upps no. 04.04.46, Prohibition of Discrimination or Harassment Based on Race, Color, National Origin, Age, Sex, Religion, Disability, or Sexual Orientation.
+Laws Protecting Persons with HIV/AIDS –Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act protect persons with disabilities, including those infected with HIV, from discrimination and harassment.
+Employees and students who discriminate on an illegal basis are subject to disciplinary sanctions as provided by UPPS No. 04.04.46, Prohibition of Discrimination.

-The Family Educational Rights and Privacy Act of 1974, Chapter 159 of the Occupations Code, Section 81.103 of the Health and Safety Code, Health Insurance Portability and Accountability Act of 1996 and other laws protect individuals from the unauthorized disclosure of confidential information.
+The Family Educational Rights and Privacy Act of 1974, Chapter 159 of the Occupations Code, Section 81.103 of the Health and Safety Code, Health Insurance Portability and Accountability Act Privacy Rule and other laws, protect individuals from the unauthorized disclosure of confidential information.
 The HIV status of students and employees is confidential information that the university will not release without the prior written consent of the individual, except where release is required or authorized by law.
-HIV status in personnel records and Workers’ Compensation files is confidential information, safeguarded to prevent unauthorized disclosure.
+HIV status in personnel records and workers’ compensation files is confidential information, safeguarded to prevent unauthorized disclosure.

 SERVICES FOR PERSONS WITH HIV/AIDS